 More well-designed studies are needed before researchers can make a clear judgment about which complementary and alternative asthma therapies are likely to help.
 Talk to your doctor before trying any complementary or alternative asthma treatments, and don't stop prescribed medications or other medical treatment.

-- Rakel D. Integrative Medicine.
-3rd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+- Rakel D, ed.
+Integrative Medicine.
+4th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2018. https://www.clinicalkey.com.
 Accessed May 19, 2017.

 - Land MH, et al. Complementary and alternative medicine use among allergy practices: Results of a nationwide survey of allergists.
 Journal of Allergy and Clinical Immunology.
 In press.
 Accessed May 19, 2017.